SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

     - Long press pads in a column to change value momentarily and reset it (to the value before the pad was pressed) upon pad release
     - Short press pads in a column to the change value until you press the pad again (resetting it to the value before the pad was pressed)
   - Editing mode to edit the FX values assigned to each pad and the parameter assigned to each FX column
-  - Save defaults as PerformanceView.xml file
+  - Save defaults as xml file
-    - Adjustable default Values assigned to each FX column via "Value" editing mode or PerformanceView.xml
+    - Adjustable default Values assigned to each FX column via "Value" editing mode or xml
-    - Adjustable default Param assigned to each FX column via "Param" editing mode or PerformanceView.xml
+    - Adjustable default Param assigned to each FX column via "Param" editing mode or xml
-    - Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
+    - Adjustable default "held pad" settings for each FX column via Performance View or xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
-  - Load defaults from PerformanceView.xml file
+  - Load defaults from xml file
   - Perform FX menu

 ## Usage: